it-at-m/ehrenamt-justiz/.github/README.md

 * [Podman](https://www.podman.io)

-## Get Ready to use Ehrenamtjustiz local in Podman Desktop
+## Get Ready to use Ehrenamtjustiz local in Podman

 ### Clone Repository from github